roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-07 ****** byTheTalkMan© I gave Marco the good news, and he promised to pass it along to Carmen and Tom.
+I gave Marco the good news, and he promised to pass it along to Carmen and Tom.
 Once everything was set, I leaned over and gave Jay a kiss on top of his head.
 He looked up and I kissed him on the lips.

  We had sex that night.
 He had done real good, so I felt like I owed him something.
 Plus, if everything went to plan, this might be his last crack at my body, his last chance to prove himself, his last opportunity before his access disappeared for good.
 If everything went to plan, someone else will be availing themselves in my hot body, and Jay will be left in the dust.